 This is a fishery that has a strong assessment and management system, on a stock that is only slightly below the management target.
 The scores assigned are generally high, reflecting these strengths.
 The scoring generally seems appropriate given the information, and the decision to certify the fishery with only a few minor conditions seems justified.

 The suitability of the conditions attached to certification

-Condition 1 may need to be re-examined, as discussed below.
+Conditions 1-3 seem suited to the criteria and scoring.
+Condition 4 may need to be re-examined, as discussed below.